 Adult and teen courses on writing for children

-I’ve tutored various courses in Norwich with Adult Education and also some Continuing Education classes at the University of East Anglia and a summer school for teens at the University of Middlesex.
+I’ve tutored various Adult Education writing courses in Norwich and also some Continuing Education classes at the University of East Anglia, plus a summer school for teens at the University of Middlesex.

 I put an emphasis on increasing confidence.